deivid-rodriguez/byebug/README.md

 a C extension, so it's fast.
 And it has a full test suite so it's (I hope) reliable.

+It allows you to see what is going on _inside_ a Ruby program while it executes and can do four main kinds of things (plus other things in support of these) to help you catch bugs in the act:

+* Start your script, specifying anything that might affect its behavior.
+* Make your script stop on specified conditions.
+* Examine what has happened, when your script has stopped.
+* Change things in your script, so you can experiment with correcting the effects of one bug and go on to learn about another.

+Although you can use `byebug` to invoke your Ruby programs via a debugger at the outset, there are other ways to use and enter the debugger.

 ## Install

 Just drop